luismu78/udacity-dend-data-warehousing/README.md

 In the first step, we wish to copy the data from two directories of JSON formatted documents, staging_events, and staging_songs.
 For the staging songs, we are provided with the format of the data in 's3://udacity-dend/log_json_path.json' and hence we COPY the staging events using this document as the format.
 With regards to staging songs, no format is provided, and hence we use the 'auto' format for copying across the data.

-With regards to creating the analytics tables, we firstly create the songs table from the staging_songs table, using group by statements to avoid duplicates in the songs.
-We do the same for artists, and users respectively, once again using group by statements to avoid duplication.
+With regards to creating the analytics tables, we firstly create the songs table from the staging_songs table, using 'SELECT DISTINCT' statements to avoid duplicates in the songs.
+We do the same for artists, and users respectively, once again using a 'SELECT DISTINCT' statement to avoid duplication.
 To create the songplays analytics tables, select from the staging_events table, joining artists and songs tables to retrieve the song_ids and artists_ids.
 We filter the insert statement by the entries for which page is equal to 'NextSong'.
 We create the time table from the songplays. we use the 'extract' function, to extract the particular part of the datetime object, and the 'timestamp' function to convert the epoch timestamp to a datetime object.
-We group by songplay_id and start_time to avoid duplications.

 The ETL pipeline is such that the script will load all events from the json files into staging tables, and subsequently into analytics tables, such that the sparkify analytics team can produce valuable insights into user listening behaviour.